How do I apply?

 You will learn who your roommate is on arrival day.
-You will have the chance to fill out a roommate survey before the program to help us match you.
-There is also a place in the survey to request a specific person, if you would like to do so.
+You will have the chance to fill out a dorm life survey before the program to help us match you.
+There is also a rommate request form where you can submit a request for a specific person, if you would like to do so.
 We will do our best to accommodate roommate requests, but cannot guarantee placement.

 Are laundry services available?

 Yes.
 There are laundry machines available on the dorm floor.
 We provide laundry detergent and the funds needed to access the machines.